Skip to main content

 Learn more about the participation guidelines and rules as well as how to register for the National Women's Case Competition.

-5. Teams may have a faculty/staff advisor coach them on addressing their case and developing their presentation prior to case submission deadline.
+5. Each team may have a faculty/staff advisor coach them on addressing their case and developing their presentation prior to the case submission deadline.

 • Faculty/staff advisors may not contribute to the case solutions or development in any way.
-However, advisors are allowed to help answer contextual questions and provide feedback on the presentation format and delivery.
+However, advisors are allowed to assist with contextual questions and provide feedback on the presentation format and delivery.

 Attire Guidelines & Travel Planning